bbishdotdev/bsquared/WORKFLOW.md

 - ✅ Always work on a feature branch
 - ✅ Commit frequently with clear messages
 - ✅ Open PR when task is complete
-- ✅ Update progress immediately after merge
+- ✅ Progress tracked automatically
 - ✅ Don't start next task until previous is merged

 ### Communication